I speak with churches often who want to grow and they contact me wanting for suggestions.

-In fact, the church – although it may not be living it – actually has the clearest, best defined vision of anyone.
+It is very often a vision problem.
+The church actually has the clearest and best defined vision of anyone.
 We are to “Go and make disciples”.

-I have learned if you want to have a culture susceptible and open to growth, there are some common paradigms necessary.
-You have to think certain ways.
+But with the best visions there are often paradigms towards implementation that can either help or hinder accomplishment of that vision.
+I have observed if you want to have a culture susceptible and open to growth then there are some common paradigms necessary.
+You have to think certain ways in order to reach your desired vision.
 In most every situation, an absence of certain actions or mindsets on the part of leaders keeps the church from moving forward.

 Here are 7 paradigms needed for church growth: